 - Software Development: Support the full life cycle of IHSDM software development, including developing functional specifications; performing verification and validation of the models that are core IHSDM components; providing recommendations to the IHSDM software developer on all facets of the software (e.g., the graphical user interface, output/reporting); preparing IHSDM documentation; performing alpha testing of IHSDM software; and coordinating the beta testing of IHSDM software by end users.
 The GDL also helps coordinate the interaction of key players in IHSDM software development, including research contractors, software developers, end users, and commercial computer-aided design (CAD)/roadway design software vendors.

 - Technology Facilitation: Support technology facilitation for the IHSDM and HSM.
 The GDL provides the sole source of technical support to IHSDM users and provides technical support to HSM users.
-GDL markets IHSDM and HSM to decisionmakers and potential end users, and participates in developing and delivering IHSDM/HSM training.
+GDL markets IHSDM and HSM to decisionmakers and potential end users, participates in developing and delivering IHSDM/HSM training, and coordinates the IHSDM User Group and IHSDM Steering Committee.

 The staff of the GDL includes professionals with expertise in transportation engineering and familiarity with software development, which allows the GDL to support IHSDM development in various ways and to assume a unique coordination role.
 The GDL’s transportation engineering expertise supports the laboratory’s function of reviewing and assisting the development of the engineering models included in IHSDM for evaluating the safety of roadway designs.
 By combining transportation engineering and software development expertise, the GDL has the unique ability to evaluate software from both the software developer and end-user perspective.